TheMatrixMaster/omics-guided-gfn/vis/README.md

 python compute_max_tanimoto_sim.py --config_name all_morph.json --num_samples 10000
 ```

-### Additional Figures
 #### GMC Latent Space Visualization
-The latent space visualization for the multimodal contrastive model (GMC) are produced in the `notebooks/evaluate_mmc.ipynb` notebook.
+The latent space visualization for the multimodal contrastive model (GMC) are produced in the `../notebooks/evaluate_mmc.ipynb` notebook.
 The notebook has imports from the `multimodal` submodule, which you can install by following the instructions in the main `README.md` file.
 Further, the notebook loads a pre-trained model checkpoint which you can download [here]() from our google drive.

-#### Sample Generation
-To obtain high reward samples from the GFlowNet, we randomly selected samples from the training trajectories that had a reward greater than a certain threshold.
-The code to do this is in `notebooks/generate_samples.ipynb` which you may run after downloading the training trajectories and targets from the google drive.

-If you want to generate real-tie samples from a trained model, we have an example script that does this with a trained GFlowNet under `notebooks/sample_gflownet.ipynb`.
-The script needs a pre-trained model checkpoint which you can find on our google drive.